fisherro/aspire/specification.md

 - Hash maps
   - Maps are a ubiquitous programming concept, and the O(1) lookup of hash maps is essential to practical programming.
   - Environments are typically implemented using hash maps internally.
 Since the implementation likely already contains a hash map implementation, it makes sense to expose it for general use.
+  - Perhaps hash array mapped tries would be a good implementation?

 Possible tertiary features to consider: